 Copyright: © 2022 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (http://creativecommons.org/licenses/by/4.0/). important contributors to the flavor and aroma of products [2].
-Normally, salted shrimp paste is classified as an intermediate moisture food (IMF), having water activity (aw) of about 0.65-0.70 [3]; thus it could be preserved for several months.
-However, experienced consumers who consumed salted shrimp paste regularly stated that although salted shrimp paste can be kept at room temperature for at least 3 months, some quality loss occurs during the storage period, especially flavor and odor.
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/). paste can be kept at room temperature for at least 3 months, some quality loss occurs during the storage period, especially flavor and odor.
 During storage, further changes in microbiological and biochemical, particularly protein and lipid degradation may occur, resulting in quality losses.
 Generally, the rate of alteration of fermented products depends on several factors such as types of ingredients, manufacturing process, hygiene of processing, microbial loads, type of packaging and how the food is stored [4].
 Nowadays, no information regarding the quality changes of salted shrimp paste during storage exists.
 Additionally, suitable packaging for this product has been searched for.
 Nowadays, this product is popularly packed into plastic container, particularly polyethylene (PP) or polyethylene terephthalate (PET), because of its cheap and high availability.
 Although there is a standard for fermented products in Thailand, the awareness of food safety is still limited.
-Salted shrimp paste is generally not labelled with a suggested shelflife and is usually stored at room temperature until they are completely consumed.
+Salted shrimp paste is generally not labelled with a suggested shelf-life and is usually stored at room temperature until they are completely consumed.
 Ali et al. [5] reported that general shrimp paste contains several volatiles, that is, hydrocarbons, carbonyls, sulphur, alcohols, nitrogen, and esters.
 These compounds are keys of desirable odor and flavor of shrimp paste product.
 An appropriate packaging material and system which offers high barrier properties can prevent gas permeations.
 Moreover, oxidation of lipids may further improve the quality of shrimp paste during storage.
 Thus, shrimp paste packaging seems to play a profound role in prolonging shelf-life or in maintaining its prime quality, especially flavor development.
 Therefore, this study aims to evaluate quality changes of salted shrimp paste stored in different packaging containers during storage for 15 months, which may diminish their shelf-life.
 The sample quality during storage was also carefully compared with Thailand standard specification [6] of this product to ensure their safety for human consumption.